 Affiliated to ARG UK, OxARG is the local amphibian and reptile group for Oxfordshire.
 Our members are drawn from a range of backgrounds including: enthusiastic amateur naturalists, professional ecologists, professional conservationists, statutory agencies, toad patrollers - and folk who enjoy looking at frogs in their garden pond.
 Everyone is welcome!!
 In addition to our individual members, we also have close links with a number of local wildlife groups, including: the wildlife trust (BBOWT), Oxford Urban Wildlife Group, Friends' of Lye Valley, Friends’ of Aston’s Eyot, Friends' of the Trap Grounds and Shotover Wildlife.

-As well as our own events, which included a family OxARG Reptile Ramble through one of our local inner city reserves at Lye Valley – one of the few places to see common lizards in the city, in 2012 we also attended Oxfordshire Goes Wild at the Natural History Museum, the Oxford Urban Bioblitz and Go Wild in the Chilterns.
+Every year we run a number of training events, for amphibians and reptiles for OxARG members.
+As well as our own events, we also attend events run by other organisations including: Oxfordshire Goes Wild at the Natural History Museum, the Oxford Urban Bioblitz and Go Wild in the Chilterns.
 By taking live animals along with supporting literature we hope to enable people to experience and understand better our native herps at first hand.
-We’ve also conducted regular amphibian surveys including training students from both Oxford University and Oxford Brookes University, at Earth Trust and BBOWT sites, as well as a special GCN training course for OxARG members in partnership with BBOWT at Dry Sandford Pit.
+We’ve also conducted regular amphibian surveys including training students from both Oxford University and Oxford Brookes University, at Earth Trust and BBOWT sites, as well as a special amphibian training courses for OxARG members in partnership with BBOWT.